rpensch/NCCM-analysis-snake/README.md

 - A list of chromosomes for your genome, e.g. `resources/canfam4.chromosomes.txt`

-- A set of genes to test for NCCM enrichment, with the following columns (no header): `gene_name chromosome lower_flank gene_start gene_end upper flank cds_size_bp correction_factor`.
+- A set of genes to test for NCCM enrichment, with the following columns (no header): `gene_name chromosome lower_flank gene_start gene_end upper_flank cds_size_bp correction_factor`.
 The lower and upper flank are 100 Kbp from the gene start and end.
 The correction factor is `100,000 / (upper - lowe flank - cds_size)`.
-See `resources/canfam4_gene_100kb_flanks_4_NCCM.in`
+See `resources/canfam4_gene_100kb_flanks_4_NCCM_v2.in`

 Make sure the chromosome notation is consistent across all input and resource data (either chr1 or 1)!
-Including vcf files, the phyloP scores bed file content + the naming of the phylP score bed files, the chromosome list file and the gene flanks dile.
+Including vcf files, the phyloP scores bed file content + the naming of the phylP score bed files, the chromosome list file and the gene flanks file.

 ## Config